 Goals and Objectives

-- Actively seek feedback from LGBTQ+ students about their experiences on campus and identify opportunities for collaboration with student organizations.
+- Actively seek feedback from SSS students about their experiences on campus and identify opportunities for collaboration with student organizations.

-- Support the Director in advocating for the concerns of LGBTQ+ student communities, in partnership with the Office, to the University administration and the student body.
+- Support the Office in advocating for the concerns of SSS student communities within the University administration and the student body.

-- Advise the Office in its pursuit of student development by providing feedback on programming (health and wellness, social, cultural, and academic), egangement with the community (particularly students, faculty, and staff), and support services.
+- Advise the Office in its pursuit of student development by providing feedback on programming (health and wellness, financial, social, professional, and academic), engagement with the community (particularly students, faculty, and staff), and direct individualized and group support services.

-- Provide feedback to the Office at regularly scheduled meetings on University-wide issues, including topics pertaining to the health and wellness, social, emotional, academic, and professional needs of LGBTQ+ students.
+- Provide feedback to the Office at regularly scheduled meetings on University-wide issues, including topics pertaining to the financial, academic, career, and social needs of SSS students.

-- Advocate for, stand in solidarity with, and support LGBTQ+ students during crises.
+- Advocate for, stand in solidarity with, and support SSS students during crises.

 - Create forums and seek invitations for the student body to offer input and express concerns related to diversity and inclusion.